PantelisGeorgiadis/async-event-emitter2/README.md

     // { data: 'data' }
   })
   .on('test', (e, next) => {
-    // Even if you're not truly asynchronous you can use next() to stop propagation next(new Error('You shall not pass'));
+    // Even if this is not truly asynchronous, next() can be used to stop propagation next(new Error('You shall not pass'));
   });

 events.emit('test', { data: 'data' }, (err) => {
-  // This is run after all of the event listeners are done console.log(err);
+  // This runs after all event listeners are done console.log(err);
   // [Error: You shall not pass]
 });